 - 1. How is this superscription different from the one for Psalm 4? - 2.
 Read Psalm 5 to see who the main characters are.
 Then read again and mark them. - 3.
-Add the following to your Key Word Bookmark; then read Psalm 5 and mark key words. - a. wickedness, evil, transgression, like sin\ - b. lovingkindness - 4.
+Add the following to your Key Word Bookmark; then read Psalm 5 and mark key words. - a. wickedness, evil, transgression, like sin\ - b. steadfast love - 4.
 Now add what this psalm says about the Lord to your list in the Appendix.

-Also, briefly list below what you learn about David's foes, those involved in various kinds of wickedness.
+Also, briefly list below what you learn about David's enemies, those involved in various kinds of wickedness.

 - 5. As you evaluate what you marked in each stanza, use the main characters and/or key repeated words to help you write a theme for each.
 Don't forget to pay attention to how each stanza relates to the others.

 - a.
 1-3

 - b.
-4-7
+4-6

 - c.
-8-10
+7-8

 - d.
+9-10

+- e.
 11-12

-- 6. Record a theme for Psalm 5 at the top of your Observation Worksheet using a few words from the text.

-- 7. Let's think through the psalm together. - a.
+- 6. Record a theme for Psalm 5 at the top of your Observation Worksheet using a few words from the text. - 7.
+Let's think through the psalm together. - a.
 Look at the first word in verse 4.
 How does the second stanza relate to the first? - b.
-What can you learn from the description of David's foes in verses 4-10 to help you deal with your foes or enemies?
+What can you learn from the description of David's enemies in verses 4-10 to help you deal with your enemies?

 c.
-Look up the definition of the Hebrew word "lovingkindness."
+Look up the definition of the Hebrew phrase "steadfast love."
 How does the meaning help you understand verse 7?